At a time when economic pressures call for stronger networks, the refractory industry is embracing increased global cooperation.

 The next WRA General Assembly is scheduled for 2017.

-The next WRA Board meeting will take place on Thursday 28 April 2016 in London, UK.
+The next WRA Board meeting will take place on Wednesday 27 September 2017 in Santiago, Chile.
 For further information please contact the WRA Secretariat.